springtansy/python-editor/SECURITY.md

 ## Supported Versions

-Here are the versions that are supported, and which may recieve security updates.
-If your version is not supported, consider upgrading.
+The following versions are currently supported and may receive security updates.
+If your version is not supported, please upgrade to a supported release.

 | Version | Supported          |
 | ------- | ------------------ |